Sixth Grade Science Teacher and Sixth Grade-Level Coordinator

 Emmeline Hill received her B.A. in biology from Reed College in Portland, Oregon.
 Her studies focused on ecology, environmental politics, and animal behavior, including a senior thesis on deductive reasoning skills in cichlid fish.
-She spent two years teaching ninth grade physical science and tenth grade biology in Nashville, Tennessee, where she also earned her M.Ed. in instructional practice from Lipscomb University.
+She spent two years teaching high school science in Nashville, Tennessee, where she also earned her M.Ed. in instructional practice from Lipscomb University.
 Emmeline’s research for her master’s focused on using citizen science and explicit-reflective teaching methods to improve scientific literacy skills.
 Emmeline joined the BPC faculty in 2018 and has since taught sixth and seventh grade science and sixth grade Socratic Seminar.
-She also coaches the BPC cross-country running team and supports the student Climate Club and Queer Student Alliance (QSA).
+She also coaches both the BPC cross-country running and ultimate frisbee teams and is the faculty advisor for the Queer Student Alliance (QSA).
 Emmeline is an avid hiker, climber, and kayaker, and she enjoys bringing her love of the outdoors into the classroom.

 Why I Work with Children